GodswillErondu/hng_two/README.md

 ## Features

 - **Country List**: Displays a list of countries with their flags and capitals.

 - **Search Functionality**: Allows users to search for countries by name.

+- **Filter by Language**: Filter countries based on their official languages.

+- **Filter by Continent**: Filter countries by their continent.

+- **Filter by Time Zone**: Filter countries by their time zone.

 - **Dark/Light Theme**: Supports both dark and light themes, which can be toggled via a button in the app bar.

 - **Country Details**: Tapping on a country in the list navigates to a detailed view of the country (not implemented in this code snippet).

 ## Getting Started